clemedon/minishell/doc/help.md

 > latest commit of the feature branch: *fast-forward*

 > There is no difference between the end product
-> commit of *a rebasing or a merging*, but rebasing
+> commit of a rebasing or a merging, but rebasing
-> makes a cleaner history, a linear one.
+> makes a *cleaner history*, a linear one.